jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 ## Quick Examples:

 ```
-// Let's assume elem is a jQuery object that points to some element we are animating.
+// Assume elem is a jQuery object that contains an element we are animating
 var queue = elem.queue();

-// Remove the last function from the animation queue.
+// Remove the last function from the animation queue
 var lastFunc = queue.pop();

-// Insert it at the beginning:
+// Insert it at the beginning
 queue.unshift( lastFunc );

-// Replace queue with the first three items in the queue.
+// Replace queue with the first three items in the queue
 elem.queue( queue.slice( 0, 3 ) );
 ```